errantsky/bioinformatics-assignments/README.md

 # Bioinformatics Assignments
-Solutions to my Bioinformatics course in Python and R
+Solutions to Bioinformatics course assignments in Python and R. I took this graduate course in 2017 during my undergrdaute study.

 ## Homework 2 in Python